 Prompt RTEC-SDF1:

-The second way in which a composite activity may be defined in the language of RTEC concerns statically determined fluents.
-In this case, a composite activity definition may be specified by means of a rule with “holdsFor(F=V, I)” in its head.
-The body of such a rule may include “holdsFor” conditions for fluents other than F, as well as some of the interval manipulation constructs of RTEC, i.e. “union_all”, “intersect_all”, and “relative_complement_all”.
-In some cases, a “holdsFor(F=V, I)” rule may include predicates expressing background knowledge.
-A rule with “holdsFor(F=V, I)” in the head is called a statically determined fluent definition.
-Below you may find two examples of composite maritime activities expressed as statically determined fluents.

 Example 1: Given a composite maritime activity description, provide the rules in the language of RTEC.

 Composite Maritime Activity Description: “underWay”.
 This activity lasts as long as a vessel is not stopped.

 Answer: The activity “underWay” is expressed as a statically determined fluent.
 Rules with “holdsFor” in the head specify the conditions in which a fluent holds.
 We use a “holdsFor” rule to describe that the “underWay” activity lasts as long as a vessel is not stopped.
 The output is Βoolean fluent named “underWay” with one argument, i.e. “Vessel”.
 We specify “underWay” with the use of the fluent “movingSpeed”.
 We express “underWay” as the disjunction of the three values of “movingSpeed”, i.e. “below”, “normal” and “above”.
 Disjunction in “holdsFor” rules is expressed by means of “union_all”.
 This rule is expressed in the language of RTEC as follows: